human-nature-lab/breadboard/CONTRIBUTING.md

 From a terminal run .
 This will start a dev server which will automatically rebuild the frontend files whenever a file changes.

+## Production

+### Compile jars
+- `cd frontend && npm run build` to build frontend assets if this code has changed
+- `sh create_prod_dist.sh` to compile distributable files
+- In many cases, only copying the compiled **breadboard.jar** file is enough to update existing Breadboard applications.